PMCFG/PMCFG/specification.md

      f 3.4

+In order to give different names to a single rule, there is a shorthand notation which is as follows.

+     f : A <- B C D
+     g : A <- B C D

+is equivalent to writing

+     f g : A <- B C D

+The same shorthand notation can be used for linearization definitions:

+     f = s1 s2 s3
+     g = s1 s2 s3

+is equivalent to

+     f g = s1 s2 s3

 All pragma names, function names, rule nonterminals and sequence names are *identifiers*.
 An identifier must start with an alphanumeric character, followed by any number of non-whitespace characters.

 In sequence definitions, the strings can contain whitespace or any other character until the end-quote.
 Strings are delimited either by double-quote (") or by single-quote (').
 The interpretation of a string is the same as string literals in Python or Javascript.